processone/docs.ejabberd.im/content/admin/guide/oauth.md

     #!http
     Authorization: Bearer Qi4CyTCDtqpUNW3fnRSZLb0OG3XOOjvx

+Using ReST API, authorization is using a bearer token, meaning you do not need to pass the user and host parameters.

-For XML-RPC, credentials must be passed as XML-RPC parameters.
+For XML-RPC, credentials must be passed as XML-RPC parameters, including token but also user and host parameters.
+This is for legacy reason, but will likely change in a future version, making user and host implicit, thanks to bearer token.

 #### Acting as an admin